carpentries/carpentries.org-archive/_posts/2020/04/2020-04-01-maintainers-git-skills.md

 ## You can be a Carpentries Maintainer!

 You do not need to be a Git-mastics guru to be a Carpentries maintainer.
 If you finished instructor onboarding, then you have already gone through most of the components of being a maintainer.
 The rest is practice, and what better way to practice than to do the actual task?
 There will always be someone to help you if you get lost.
+The Carpentries is now accepting applications for Maintainer Onboarding, [read Angela Li's post and apply](https://carpentries.org/blog/2020/03/maintainer-onboarding-2020/)!

 The great thing about Git, is that it's pretty difficult to lose work, so there's room for making mistakes.
 Also, GitHub as made it [way easier](https://github.blog/2016-09-07-improving-collaboration-with-forks/) to edit incoming PRs.